JoseJX/analogue-pocket-patches/README.md

 This patch converts `Duke Nukem (U)` to the `.pocket` format.

+This patch was updated to fix a crash when pausing the game.
+(2022/02/03)

 ROM MD5: `b2d3713267c9e21b3dae3cb5f437fccd`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/DukeNukem.ips).